-“Some of my most memorable projects included people with diverse skills who consistently complemented each other and helped everyone raise the bar.
-Depending on your tasks, having people with skills and strengths that compliment each other, reduces conflict, competition and motivates the team.
+“Some of my most memorable projects included people with diverse skills who consistently complemented each other.
+Having people with skills and strengths that compliment each other reduces conflict, competition and motivates the team.
 For example, if you have someone who is strong in ideation or problem solving, you can complement that person with someone who is strong in execution or operations.
 A coherent team will build on each other’s strengths and cover for any weaknesses.”
 (Small teams perform better)

 Selecting the Solution: “The What”

-Selecting the Solution to be pursued and agreeing on how to do it is the collaboration.
-Once agreement amongst the group it acknowledged – execution can take place.
-Each Front Porch will have their own method of doing this and the method can change at will also.
-The process actually won’t be so formal, since project will just pop up and generally agreed upon.
-Create a narrative here, not so much rules but just a feeling.
+Once the group (Front Porch) agrees on the project or Solution it wishes to undertake – execution can take place.
+Each Front Porch will have their own method of project selection however; and the method can change at will also.
+The process actually won’t normally be formal, since project opportunities can just pop up and generally agreed upon quickly.
+Create a narrative here, not so much rules – but just a feeling.

-Each gathering, formal or ad hoc, should incorporate a Menu of conversation.
-The menu will often roll over from one meeting to the next.
-The gatherings are meant to be fluid, except for pre-determined agenda items that may be time sensitive.
-By default the “menu” can be set by either the leader of the group (Front Porch) or by the owner of the location where the meeting is being held – or anyone else designated by the Front Porch.
+Each gathering, formal or ad hoc, should incorporate a Menu of Conversation.
+The menu will often roll over from one gathering to the next.
+The gatherings are meant to be fluid, except for a rough pre-determined agenda items that may be time sensitive.
+By default, the “menu” can be set by either the leader of the group (Front Porch) or by the owner of the location where the meeting is being held – or anyone else designated by the Front Porch.
 The “menu” can even be set on a rotating basis.
 The goal should be not to centralize too much power (however formal or not) in the hands of a few.
 Diversity of thought, especially the initiation of ideas breeds renewed emotional momentum.
-The “Chalkboard” (what’s on the “menu”): set periodic (or ongoing) issue(s) or problem(s) to solve.
+The “Chalkboard” (what’s on the “menu”) reflects periodic (or ongoing) issue(s) or problem(s) to solve.
 Gatherings don’t have to include the items in conversation, but rather they’re always there marinating.
 Some items may represent macro issues, or tactical sub-plots.
-Situational or environmental changes within the group, the Front Porch or even the community may dictate which items take priority at any given time.
+Situational or environmental changes within the group or even the community may dictate which items take priority at any given time.

 Make effort to not get stuck in the trap of the “first bad idea.”
 Often what appears to be the right thing to do or the obvious way of doing it, is often just what’s always been done.
 Think twice before jumping and committing the precious resources of your Front Porch.
-Introducing outside influences in the your Front Porch may give you a different perspective, especially if the Solution your group is pursuing a different demographic than that of those implementing the Solution.
-For example: People who are secure with a home/food/basic job security will approach your ideas from a different lens than those who are not sure where the next meal is coming from, or where they will spend the night, or if they will get work that covers basic expenses, or if they can keep the work they find.
+Introducing outside influences to your Front Porch may give you a different perspective, especially if the Solution your group is pursuing focuses on a different demographic than that of those implementing it.
+For example: people who are financially secure will look at a problem through a different lens than those who are not sure where the next meal is coming from, or where they will spend the night, or if they will get work the next day that covers basic expenses.
 A good start is to incorporate demographic maps in your decision-making.
-Using demographics and maps to determine the menu.

 But before you give … think!
 How can I really make a difference in someone’s life this year?
 What can I do that extends past just the quarters, the bells and the Christmas dinner?
 “Walk that mile in someone’s shoes.”
 Talk to people outside your element, people you’d never associate with.
 Take a bus.
 Take a bus anywhere – especially to an area you’d never think about going to, and talk to people you’d never think about talking to.
 What would make their life a little more tolerable?
 Find out what would make their “Perfect World” a little closer.
 “Grow some empathy!”
 (Before you give … “Walk a mile in their shoes!”)

 As a part of the Community 3.0 platform we’ve put together a roster of several examples of what can come of collaborations in your community’s Front Porches.
-These example represent Solutions to many common needs every community face.
-By no means is the roster comprehensive, it’s a start.
+These example represent solutions to many common needs every community face.
+By no means is the roster comprehensive; but it’s a start.

 Community 3.0 Solutions: